mad134/parkes-user-guide/source/observing.rst

 -----------------------

 Parkes Observing from the Science Operations Center (SOC) is done in a dedicated room with three monitors connected to the machine ``pyxis``.
 The username and password can be obtained from SOC observing support.
-The recommended layout for observing is shown below in FIXME.

-FIXME

 The VNC servers on joffrey are run as user ``pksobs``.